guannan-git/ECE408_Project/README.md

     rai -p <project folder> --submit=m1

 to mark your submission for grading.
-Make sure to also upload your report to Canvas (https://canvas.illinois.edu/courses/30068/quizzes/250868).
+Make sure to complete your report on Canvas (https://canvas.illinois.edu/courses/30068/quizzes/250868).
 Make sure you include all items listed above for this milestone.

 ## Appendix